microsoft/pxt-adafruit/docs/projects/fabric-friend.md

 # Fabric friend

-## @description An advanced maker activity, sewing your @boardname@ together with a fabric figure
+## @description An intermediate maker activity, sewing your @boardname@ together with a fabric figure

 ## ~avatar avatar

-Create a new friend by sewing up a fabric figure and attach the @boardname@ to it.
+Create a new friend by sewing up a fabric figure and attaching NeoPixels.

 ## ~